datalogics-bhaugen/pdf-web-api-clients/README.md

 * `thumbnail/scripts/gunicorn` runs the thumbnail server

     NB: To run multiple servers on one host, edit the port specifications in the generated server configuration (cfg/server).

-## Monitor

-* `scripts/monitor.py` is used by Scout to monitor this server
-* `thumbnail-src/scripts/monitor.py` is used to monitor the thumbnail server

 ## Test